samuelbles07/ACME-oneM2M-CSE/README.md

 ## License
 BSD 3-Clause License for the CSE and its native components and modules.
 Please see the individual licenses of the used third-party components.

+## Optimization

+- [ ] When create new resource, it is always insert all the request before do validation which not make sense.
+It can be optimize using cache system where request data saved in cache and when resource is validate, then insert to DB
+- [ ] Very often get resource and only use a couple of the attribute?
+(But there's a validation when initiate Resource object.
+Maybe just don't validate when in that case?)
+- [ ] in StoragePostgres, there's a loop query call.
+Use pgsql instead.